 Rigid food categories: Brand loyalty and the importance of packaging.

-Allowing preferred foods in order to maintain expected growth trajectory, managing appetite, sensory hypersensitivity, rigidity, routines & rituals and crucially managing anxiety.
+Allowing preferred foods in order to maintain expected growth trajectory.

 The book acknowledges how difficult ARFID can be to deal with in relation to PDA and how it requires a distinct and different approach.